carlfish/ourplace/README.txt

 The code is very basic.
 All the controller logic happens in a single if/then/else statement in the main servlet, it keeps the entire site in memory, the persistence mechanism is plain old Java serialization, and I hesitate to guess just how many concurrency bugs are lurking in it.
-Still, I wrote ot in two Sundays (one for the base wiki, another to rewrite the wiki parser so I could more easily add new markup) and it managed to keep the handful of contributors to my website happy for a number of years.
+Still, I wrote it in two Sundays (one for the base wiki, another to rewrite the wiki parser so I could more easily add new markup) and it managed to keep the handful of contributors to my website happy for a number of years.